puppy-girl/TackleBox/README.md

 Additionally, as of version 0.2.0, Tackle Box comes with additional utilities for developers to take advantage of.
 To use Tackle Box's utilities in your code, add the following to the top of your script:

 `onready var TackleBox := $"/root/TackleBox"`

+To make sure Tackle Box is available for your mod to use, include `"TackleBox"` in the dependencies in your mod's `manifest.json`

 ### Signals